Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 `request_uri_parameter_supported`
 : The value MUST be *true* to support the *request_uri* request parameter.

-`credential_supported`
+`claimset_supported`
-: Boolean value indicating that the Issuing-Authority supports the credential issuance flow.
+: Boolean value indicating that the Issuing-Authority supports the claimset flows.

-`credential_formats_supported`
+`claimset_formats_supported`
-: A JSON array of strings identifying the resulting format of the credential issued at the end of the flow.
+: A JSON array of strings identifying the resulting format of the claimset issued at the end of the flow.

-`credential_claims_supported`
+`claimset_claims_supported`
-: A JSON array of strings identifying the claim names supported within an issued credential.
+: A JSON array of strings identifying the claim names supported within an issued claimset.

-`credential_name`
+`claimset_name`
-: A human readable string to identify the name of the credential offered by the provider.
+: A human readable string to identify the name of the claimset offered by the provider.

 `dids_supported`
 : Boolean value indicating that the OpenID provider supports the resolution of [decentralized identifiers](https://w3c.github.io/did-core/).